 Open lists

 For a closed list the enumeration values are fixed.
 At the time of the UML model generation it is known, which values an attribute can take.
 There is no possibility to use other values later without changing the XML schema definition.
-Normally these are values which are defined inherently by the An example would be the PartVersion.primaryPartType.
+Normally, these are values which are defined inherently by the Model.mModel.
+An example would be the PartVersion.primaryPartType.
 As it is defined that there must exist a corresponding Specification, extending a literal would mean at the same time to create new Specification-class.
 Another example would be the referenceNode for Locations on TopologySegments.
 Since one TopologySegment only has one StartNode and one EndNode this is a typical ClosedEnumeration.